ebi-gene-expression-group/db-scxa/README.md

-# Module for Single Cell Expression Atlas database loading (v0.2.1)
+# Module for Single Cell Expression Atlas database loading (v0.2.2)

 An AtlasProd module for loading scxa-* tables data to postgres 10.
-Release v0.2.1 was used for the September 2018 Data release of Singe Cell Expression Atlas.
+Release v0.2.2 was used for the Dec 2019 Data release of Singe Cell Expression Atlas.

 For direct usage, this module requires Rscript (with optparse and tidyr, in Ubuntu and Debian-based distributions install packages `r-cran-optparse` and `r-cran-tidyr`), psql and node.